-I was trying to change broadband and found that it costs [REDACTED] - loads more in my area than the rest of the country.
-What the [REDACTED] - how’s that [REDACTED] fair?
+I was trying to change my broadband recently and found that it costs loads more in my area than the rest of the country.
+Is that right?
+How’s that fair?

 Why is my broadband more expensive?